B2MSolutions/rhodes-mprodigy/README.md

 [mprodigy](http://www.b2m-solutions.com/products-and-services/mprodigy/overview.aspx) Mobility Intelligence Platform provides information to enable effective strategic, tactical, and operational insights and decision-making for populations of mobile devices.
 This includes a comprehensive portfolio of operational, tactical and strategic analytics and dashboards.

 [rhodes-mprodigy](https://github.com/B2MSolutions/rhodes-mprodigy) is an extension that auto-instruments Rhodes applications enabling strategic application analytics within mprodigy.
 It requires the device to be managed by mprodigy, for instance, using the android mprodigy client.
+If the device client is unavailable the instrumentation will have no effect to the running of the application.

+If you need access to mprodigy integration servers to test you application instrumentation please [contact us](http://www.b2m-solutions.com/company/contact.aspx).

 ## Installation
 [rhodes-mprodigy](https://github.com/B2MSolutions/rhodes-mprodigy) is a standard native extension for Rhodes and should be installed in the extensions folder of your application.